Cargill is committed to helping customers develop products that meet consumers’ needs.

 Removing sugars can pose certain challenges in terms of recipe balance, flavour, texture and mouthfeel.
 But with an innovative range of sweeteners, bulking agents, texturisers, and proteins, Cargill offers holistic solution.

-Cargill is investing in soluble fibres, which are often used when reducing sugar and they have the ability to bring additional fibre content generating numerous health benefits in various food applications.
+Cargill has invested in soluble fibers, which are often used when reducing sugars and they have the ability to bring additional fiber content which improves nutritional profiles of food and beverages and generates numerous health benefits.

 The company is also expanding the stevia product line through Avansya, the joint venture Cargill has with DSM.
 Avansya combines the expertise of both leading companies to develop new-to-the-world stevia-based sweeteners using traditional fermentation.
 Cargill also participates in research projects, on national and European level, such as the European consortium SWEET.